tuc289/rhAMR/README.md

 First, AMR_analytic_matrix.csv should be modified for loading it to R (i.e., remove unwanted column, seperate "|" deliminated column into multiple for better classification

-The, save it as .csv file and load it into R, and manipulate it for plotting
+Then, save it as .csv file and load it into R, and manipulate it for plotting
 ```
 for_R <- read.table("~/Downloads/REsistomeResults/AMR_analytic_matrix.csv", sep=",", header=T, row.names=1)
 str(for_R)